royels/BeyondHelloWorld/README.md

-This is a repository to stash all the beginner code and tutorials I've been walked through on, be it Flask, iOS, Rails, Django, Node etc etc etc.
+This is a repository to stash all my beginner code and tutorials I've been walked through on, be it Flask, iOS, Rails, Django, Node etc etc etc.

 ![alt tag](https://github.com/royels/BeyondHelloWorld/blob/master/image.png)